 Dr. Cohen said UMGCCC was the only place in Maryland able to perform the surgery for mesothelioma.

 At my first consultation with Dr. Friedberg, he explained to me that I was not a candidate for surgery to remove the tumor because the biopsies from Dr. Cohen showed I had biphasic malignant mesothelioma.
 Dr. Friedberg also told me that he would like to have UMMC/UMGCCC review the biopsies.
-He then introduced me to Dr. Martin Edelman to discuss chemotherapy treatment to try to shrink the tumor.
+He then introduced me to another doctor to discuss chemotherapy treatment to try to shrink the tumor.
 The tumor did shrink after four rounds of chemotherapy.

 Dr. Friedberg told me at my post-chemotherapy follow-up that further review of the biopsies by the UMMC pathologist indicated the cancer was epithelioid rather than biphasic.
 This made me a candidate for surgery.
 Dr. Friedberg said he could give me years rather than months.
 And so, a couple of weeks later, I was in surgery.

-From the original consultation with Dr. Friedberg through the chemo with Dr. Edelman and subsequent surgery with Dr. Friedberg and my two additional stays at the hospital due to infection after the surgery, each doctor, physician assistant, nurse and tech were caring, patient, understanding and professional in their care of me and my family and in their explanation of my treatment.
+From the original consultation with Dr. Friedberg, through chemo, to the subsequent surgery with Dr. Friedberg and my two additional stays at the hospital due to infection after the surgery, each doctor, physician assistant, nurse and tech were caring, patient, understanding and professional in their care of me and my family and in their explanation of my treatment.
 I would like to give special recognition to Colleen Norton, Mesothelioma Nurse Navigator, during my time in the hospital and my recovery at home.
 She was always there for me, bringing me a special snack or book or just to pop in to say hello to let me know she was there for me and my family.

 Without a doubt I felt like I was in good hands.
 I would not have survived without their support and personal care.
 With my surgery, I was hospitalized for 13 days.
 I then had 31 additional days in the hospital due to infections.